Lissy93/dashy/docs/privacy.md

 - `appConfig.disableConfiguration` - Hides the config UI from all users
 - `appConfig.disableConfigurationForNonAdmin` - Hides the config UI for non-admin users

 These can be combined with the `admin` and `normal` user roles to give fine-grained control.
-Admin users can save config changes and trigger app rebuilds, while normal users have read-only access.
+Admin users can save config changes, while normal users have read-only access.
 For more details, see the [Authentication Docs: Permissions](/docs/authentication.md#permissions).

 ### Disabling Features